jyotisood/ML_Operationalizing_with_Azure/README.md

 ![image](https://github.com/jyotisood/ML_Operationalizing_with_Azure/blob/main/Images/logs_py.png)

-Here, we can see the 'Application Insights' enabled for our deployed model and when you click on the Application Insights URL, you can get further details:
+Here, we can see the 'Application Insights' enabled for our deployed model and when you click on the Application Insights URL, you can get even more details:

 ![](https://github.com/jyotisood/ML_Operationalizing_with_Azure/blob/main/Images/App_Insights_3.png)